neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 }
 ```

-  - The `n` specifies how many records to throw away. `n=-1` will throw away all records.
+  - The `n` specifies how many records to throw away. `n=-1` will throw away all records. `n` has no default and must be present.
   - The `qid` (query identification) specifies for which statement the operation should be carried out. (**Explicit Transaction** only). `qid=-1` can be used to denote the last executed statement.
 Default if omitted: `-1`.

 **Detail Messages:**